joakimk/toniq/README.md

 ## Designed for safety and simplicity first

-In contrast to many other job queues toniq is very simple, but that does not mean it's not powerful!

 Instead of using redis as a messaging queue, toniq uses it as a backup system.

 Jobs are run within the VM where they are enqueued, but if that VM is stopped or crashes, jobs can be recovered from the backup in redis.